 Vestmannaeyjar – Þar sem hjartað slær…!

 I know, this title looks kind of bewildering… It’s Icelandic for ‘Where the heart beats’, the anthemic song of Vestmannaeyjar.
 The ultimate Þjóðhátíð song that captures the atmosphere of the Iceland National Festival like no other.
-This is the story about how I accidentally discovered this beautiful island.
+This is the story about how I accidentally discovered this beautiful island – and its famous festival.

 A spectacular island and festival